Avimitin/machine_load_csv_generator/README.md

 Frontend is powered by vite and React.
 It is a client side routing static page.
 Each request will try to download file from GitHub.

-Here is the current data repo: <https://github.com/Avimitin/unmatched-load-data>
-And here is the frontend: <https://unmatched-status.sh1mar.in>
+Here is the demo data repo: <https://github.com/Avimitin/unmatched-load-data>, And here is the demo frontend: <https://unmatched-status.sh1mar.in>.

 ## Usage